Commander Caleb Menge

-- Stockholm Syndrome: She's abducted and forced to pretend that she's the real Ciri, but grows to view Countess Stella Congreve, who trains her on court etiquette as a maternal figure and requests that Emhyr allow her to remain with the Countess as her one request.
+- Stockholm Syndrome: She's abducted and forced to pretend that she's the real Ciri, but grows to view Countess Stella Congreve, who trains her on court etiquette, as a maternal figure, and asks that Emhyr allow her to remain with the Countess as her one request.

 - That Man Is Dead: She feels this way about her "original" identity — in the end, she had to be Cirilla, since there was no other way left for her.

 Jarre is a sixteen years old monk and is studying to be a scribe at the Temple of Melitele in Ellander.
 He is one of the very few males at the temple, possibly the only one in residence.
 He is secretly in love with Ciri and has a crush on Triss Merigold.

 - An Arm and a Leg: His left hand got mutilated during the Battle of Brenna and had to be taken off.